 Two Grade 12 Courses and Social Studies 11

-* English Studies 12 will replace English 12 and Communications 12 in September 2019.
+* English Studies 12 replaced English 12 and Communications 12 in September 2019.

 Students enrolled in the Adult Graduation Program are not required to write the Graduation Literacy Assessment in order to graduate.
 Upon completion of the program, students will receive their Adult Graduation Diploma.